Tense for Class 4

 Present Continuous

-The present continuous tense is used to talk about actions that are happening right now or actions that are happening at the moment we are talking about.
+The present continuous tense is used to talk about actions that are happening at the moment we are talking about.

 → We are eating breakfast.